linki/snapshot-controller/README.md

-# deputy
+# snapshot-controller

-`Deputy` snapshots the GCE Persistent Disks that are backing your Kubernetes Persistent Volumes.
+`snapshot-controller` snapshots the GCE Persistent Disks that are backing your Kubernetes Persistent Volumes.

 # Purpose